All Episodes

 That would sting Republicans who trail badly in national polls.

-Don't worry about analyze this here in just a second.
+Don't worry, I'm going to analyze this here in just a second.

 That would wound Republicans, the majority party.

-Third step, Americans must view the election as a referendum on President Bush in a GOP-led Congress, siding with Democrats in a symbolic vote against the Iraq War, rising gas prices, economic insecurity, and the nagging sense that the nation's on the wrong track.
+Third step, Americans must view the election as a referendum on President Bush at a GOP-led Congress, siding with Democrats in a symbolic vote against the Iraq war, rising gas prices, economic insecurity, and the nagging sense that the nation's on the wrong track.

 The problem for Republicans is that far too many of them are acting like liberal Democrats.